bioimageit/bioimageit/README.md

 ### Tests

+Run `pixi run test` to run the tests with ipython in the dev env.

-Run `python -m unittest PyFlow/Tests/Test_Tools.py` in the defaut env (run `pixi shell` to activate the default env) to execute the Tools tests.
+Alternatively, run `python -m unittest PyFlow/Tests/Test_Tools.py` in the defaut env (run `pixi shell` to activate the default env) to execute the Tools tests.
 Or use `ipython -m unittest --pdb PyFlow/Tests/Test_Tools.py` in the dev env (`pixi shell -e dev`) but ipython will not exactly break on exception when running unit tests.

 ### Packaging